teehee08/Crop-Recommender-System/README.md

 5. We also find out that there are 22 different crops present.

 6. Under the dataset, we found out that there are 2200 rows in the dataset, indicating that there are 2200 data in the dataset.
 However, we want to determine number of crops for each crop, ie. How many rice crops are there?
 How many apple crops are there? etc.

     - Thus, the next code brings out the number of crops for each crop, and shows that there are an equal number of 100 crops for wach crop.

     - To better visualise this, a histogram was used, and we can visually see that each crop has the same number of crops.

-7. In order to find out if there are any correlation between the variables, a heatmap was generatated
+7. In order to find out if there are any correlation between the variables, a heatmap was generated.

     - The lighter the colour of the box, the highter the positive correlation, the darker the colour of the box, the higher the negative correlation.

-    - Instantly, we can poin out that "Phosphorus" and "Potassium" has the highest correlation of 0.74(2dp).
+    - Instantly, we can point out that "Phosphorus" and "Potassium" have the highest correlation of 0.74 (2dp).

 ## 5. Algorithm Optimisation and Machine Learning